This is the BEST Lobster Mac and Cheese. It's easy, creamy, and delicious! Perfect for a fancy dinner to impress guests.

 The list of ingredients isn't too complicated.
 It's a mix of simple spices, thickener for the sauce, dairy, cheeses with excellent melting power, and of course, lobster.

-- Sour Cream - Can be light or full fat
+- Sour Cream - Can be light or full fat, helps to add flavor and creaminess to the sauce.

 - Cheese - Havarti, Colby Jack, and Parmesan